MakersAsylumIndia/Batmen/README.md

 This repository is your base for documenting your journey and creating your **maker portfolio**.
 We use the **GitHub Wiki** for structured documentation under sections like:

-- Project Title
+- Project Title - Plastic Patrol: All-Terrain Plastic Waste Collector
-- Problem Statement
+- Problem Statement - Plastic waste is one of the most pressing environmental challenges today.
+It accumulates in natural spaces like beaches, parks, and roadside areas — many of which are difficult to clean using traditional tools.
+Manual cleanup is inefficient and sometimes unsafe.
-- Bill of Materials (BOM)
+- Bill of Materials (BOM) - Robotics chassis
-- Solution Overview
+Hbridge
+NIR sensor-1
+Ultrasound sensors
+Servo motors
+"Toy Excavator bucket
+Bucket arm for JCB 4CX"

+Esp32 board
+Material for the outercasing of the product.
+(We need to decide wether to make it out of cardboard, or 3D print it.)
+Arms for the scooper/ bucket

+cardboad half sheet
+foam half sheet
+- Solution Overview - The Plastic Patrol robot is a rugged, remote-controllable robot capable of navigating rough terrain while collecting plastic waste with a servo-controlled scoop.
+It uses ultrasonic sensors for obstacle avoidance and can be optionally upgraded to run autonomously with object recognition or controlled via a mobile app.

-- SDG Goals Associated
+- SDG Goals Associated - SDG 11 – Sustainable Cities and Communities
+Promotes clean public spaces by automating waste collection.

+SDG 13 – Climate Action
+Reduces pollution and encourages sustainable cleanup methods.

+SDG 14 – Life Below Water
+Helps in removing plastic waste near water bodies, preventing ocean pollution.
-- Circuit & CAD Files
+- Circuit & CAD Files -
-- Media Gallery
+- Media Gallery -
-- License
+- License -

 ✅ Please **do not delete the section headings** in the Wiki — just update the content beneath each.